KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

   > **Note**: Blue channel will have the same value as red during sampling.
 Green channel will have a slightly different value because BC1 uses more quantization bits for it.

 - Transcoding to [PVRTC1](#pvrtc1-1) should be used only if other options are not available.
-  > **Note:** The reference PVRTC1 transcoder supports only textures with power-of-2 dimensions.
+  > **Note:** Transcoding to PVRTC1 is supported only for textures that have power-of-two dimensions.

   > **Note:** Apple platforms may reject non-square PVRTC1 textures.